FRC-8193/frc-pathgen/README.md

 ```
 ## Contributing
 Contributions to `frc-pathgen` are always welcome.
 Make sure to follow our [style guide](https://github.com/FRC-8193/styleguide), and open a pull request with a detailed explanation of changes.
+Be sure to add your name to the copyright notice of any files you edit!
 > [!NOTE]
 > [`.clangd`](.clangd) is provided for use with editors connected to the `clangd` language server.
 Other IDEs can be configured for our build process.